ofiwg/libfabric/man/fi_av.3.md

 *auth_key_size*
 : On input, specifies size of auth_key buffer.
 On output, stores number of bytes written to auth_key buffer.

+*user_id*
+: For address vectors configured with FI_AV_USER_ID, this defines the the user ID to be associated with a specific fi_addr_t.

 # DESCRIPTION